jmmstat/JHDataScientist1/README.md

 # JHDataScientist1
-First in Johns Hopkins Data Scientist classes in the Coursera sequence
+Second in Johns Hopkins Data Scientist classes in the Coursera sequence R Programming